storj/docs/app/node/get-started/install-node-software/cli/storage-node/page.md

 A network-attached storage location may work, but this is neither supported nor recommended!
 {% /callout %}

+{% callout type="warning"  %}
+Splitting subfolders from the storage location (junctions, symlinks, hardlinks, etc.) will lead to a quick disqualification if they become unavailable!
+The writeability and readability checks are performed on the storage location, not on subfolders.
+{% /callout %}

 {% tabs %}
 {% tab label="Linux" %}
 {% callout type="danger"  %}